-While the above distinctions can be made as an abstract classification, in reality, these are not hard and fast boundaries between these types of systems: e.g., social systems are operated by, developed by, and also contain natural systems and social systems depend on engineered systems to fully realize their purpose and thus will form part of one or more engineered systems contexts.

-Engineered systems may be purely technical systems, such as bridges, electric autos, and power generators.
-Engineered systems which contain technical and either human or natural elements, such as water and power management, safety governance systems, dams and flood control systems, water and power safety assurance systems are often called sociotechnical systems (glossary).
-The behavior of such systems is determined both by the nature of the engineered elements and by their ability to integrate with or deal with the variability of the natural and social systems around them.
-The ultimate success of any engineered system is thus measured by its ability to contribute to the success of relevant sociotechnical system contexts.
+While the above distinctions can be made as a general abstract classification, in reality there are no hard and fast boundaries between these types of systems: e.g., natural systems are operated by, developed by, and often contain social systems and social systems depend on technical systems to fully realize their purpose.
+Systems which contain technical and either human or natural elements, are often called socio-technical systems.
+The behavior of such systems is determined both by the nature of the technical elements and by their ability to integrate with or deal with the variability of the natural and social systems around them.

-Many of the original ideas upon which GST is based come from the study of systems in the biological and social sciences.
-Many natural systems and social systems are formed through the inherent cohesion between elements.
-Once formed, they will tend to stay in this structure, as well as combine and evolve further into more complex stable states to exploit this cohesion in order to sustain themselves in the face of threats or environmental pressures, as well as to produce other behaviors not possible from simpler combinations of elements.
-Natural and social systems can be understood through an understanding of this wholeness and cohesion.
-They can also be guided towards the development of behaviors which not only enhance their basic survival, but also fulfill other goals or benefit to them or the systems around them.
-The Architecture of Complexity (Simon 1962) has shown that systems which evolve via a series of stable "hierarchical intermediate forms" will be more successful and adapt more quickly to environmental change.
+Many of the original ideas upon which GST, and other branches of system study, are based come from the study of systems in the natural and social sciences.
+Many natural and social systems are initially formed as simple structures through the inherent cohesion among a set of elements.
+Once formed, they will tend to stay in this structure, as well as combine and evolve further into more complex stable states to exploit this cohesion in order to sustain themselves in the face of threats or environmental pressures.
+Such complex systems may exhibit specialization of elements, with elements taking on roles which contribute to the system purpose, but loosing some or all of their separate identify outside of the system.
+Such roles might include management of resources, defense, self-regulation or problem solving and control.
+Natural and social systems can be understood through an understanding of this wholeness, cohesion and specialization.
+They can also be guided towards the development of behaviors which not only enhance their basic survival, but also fulfill other goals of benefit to them or the systems around them.
+In The Architecture of Complexity (Simon 1962) has shown that natural or social systems which evolve via a series of stable "hierarchical intermediate forms" will be more successful and resilient to environmental change.